somleng/somleng-scfm/docs/USAGE.md

 #### task:callouts:populate

-Populates a callout with phone numbers to call.
+Populates a callout with participations to call.

 ##### Task Configuration

-`CALLOUTS_TASK_POPULATE_METADATA` configures the default metadata to be set on the phone numbers when populating the callout (defaults to nil).
-For example, setting `CALLOUTS_TASK_POPULATE_METADATA="{'foo':'bar'}"` will populate the callout with phone numbers containg the specified metadata.
+`CALLOUTS_TASK_POPULATE_METADATA` configures the default metadata to be set on the callout participation when populating the callout (defaults to nil).
+For example, setting `CALLOUTS_TASK_POPULATE_METADATA="{'foo':'bar'}"` will populate the callout with participations containing the specified metadata.
 The metadata is default metadata only and can be overriden in [the task](https://github.com/somleng/somleng-scfm/blob/master/app/tasks/callouts_task.rb).

 `CALLOUTS_TASK_CALLOUT_ID` tells the task which callout to populate.
 If `CALLOUTS_TASK_CALLOUT_ID` is not specified it's assumed there is only one callout in the database.
 If there are multiple an exception is raised.